Performance Power Players: Adam Markey, Roku

 Adam Markey joined Roku as Director of Product Management, Ad Platform in 2019, after almost a decade in leading product management roles with DataXu.
 He’s been called the “Corvette of AdTech PMs,” tipping a hat to his career at the vanguard of programmatic ad tech.
-From pioneering RTB technology to his leadership around the first DSP for streaming, Adam Markey is an undeniable leader in the space and a driving force in streaming TV advertising technology.
+From pioneering RTB technology to his leadership around the first DSP for streaming, Adam Markey is an undeniable leader in the space and a driving force in CTV advertising technology.

 Interested in becoming a Performance Power Player?
 Contact us if you would like to be considered as a contributor to our blog.
 For more about our streaming tv advertising services click here.